 The Atlas Mountain Race is a 1366km fixed route self-supported bikepacking race with 22000m of climbing throughout the route.
 It's held in February and starts with a roll out from Marrakesh.
 It crosses the Atlas mountains and goes on to Essaouria.

-The choice bike for a multi-day mountain bike race
+What's the best bike for a multi-day mountain bike race?

 The titanium Sonder Broken Road was the ideal weapon of choice for Stu.
 It's a hard tail 29er made from aeronautical grade titanium, chosen for its durability and compliance, it isolates the rider from shock and fatigue on long rides like the Atlas Mountain Race.